 Let’s take a look at some of the best essential oils for fall along with ideas for blending them into unique scents that are perfect for this cozy time of year.

 When it comes to those traditional fall scents, clove is definitely at the top of the list.
-When you buy an essential oil blend for fall, you will definitely have one with clove in it.
+Most diffuser blend recipes for fall have one with clove as one of the ingredients.
 This is often in spice blends, along with orange, nutmeg, and cinnamon.
 Though you can also try using it alone if you prefer.

 Another amazing fall scent for your essential oil collection is nutmeg.
 Nutmeg is often found in fall seasonal blends and pumpkin spice blends.
 But you can also use it alone, just like clove, if you are a big fan of the scent.
 Nutmeg is a spice that can be relaxing and transport you instantly into your favorite fall dream.